 A new online option for Fellowships

-This will allow new Fellows to carry out their international research entirely online from the UK, or via a mixture of online and travelling, should they wish.
-Meanwhile the traditional option of undertaking all your research through travel will still be available.
+This option enables Fellows to carry out their international research entirely online from the UK, or via a mixture of online and travelling, should they wish.
+Meanwhile the traditional option of undertaking all your research through travel is still be available.

 Fellowship Director Sian Herschel explains: “The new online option will open up the Fellowship opportunity to many people for whom travel is not feasible.
 It will also widen the range of countries that Fellows can ‘visit’ online.
 Crucially, it will help to reduce the environmental impact of the Fellowship.
 At the same time, those who prefer to travel for some or all of their research can still choose to do so.”

-The online option is being offered to this year’s applicants for 2023 Fellowships.
+The online option is being offered to Fellows of 2023 and beyond.
 They will be asked whether they wish to do their research phase via travel, online or a hybrid mixture of both travel and online.
 The choice will not affect their chances of success.

 Those choosing to do this will carry out their international research online, meeting and interviewing their chosen overseas contacts remotely, while staying in the UK.
 Their grant will fund them to spend up to two months doing their research, covering the cost of self-contained accommodation or workspaces plus living expenses, to allow time and space away from their daily routine so they can focus on the research.

 This new option has arisen from our experience during the recent global lockdown, when we developed an option for existing Fellows to undertake some or all of their research online.
 Several took up the opportunity, to great success, and we have used this as a pilot to develop a permanent option for future Fellows.